pharo-project/pharo-potentialEnhancementLogs/CleaningMorphicStructureRoadmap.md

 	creates another dependencies to Morphic-Widgets-Windows

+###slideBackToFormerSituation
 There is also

 slideBackToFormerSituation: that could be moved to morphic-base because it refers to transformation morph.
+    * we can remove this bad animration

+### Menu/Iconic button
+    * MenuMorph[Morphic-base] refers to IconicButton[Morphic-Widgets-Basic]

+### Morphic-Base depends on Morphic-Widgets-Basic
+	because ToggleMenuItemMorph>>offImage [Morphic-Base] refers to CheckboxButtonMorph [ Morphic-Widgets-Basic]